gregorojstersek/FindRecipes/README.md

 * displaying the recipes with the title, image, ingredients and url to the site where full recipe is available
 * you can click on different ingredients and add them to the search
 * 10 recipes are show at a time - you can click "Show more" if you want to see more recipes within a search

+## Server side

+You can check the [repo](https://github.com/gregorojstersek/RecipePuppyApiHandling) for more info.